 - Could Bitcoin replace orthodox currencies?

-- Imagine that you bought 75 bitcoin on January 1st 2017 when one bitcoin was worth $972.50.
-Now it is worth $5,518.85.
-Work how much bitcoin you have in US dollars, and calculate your percentage profit in that time.
+- Imagine that you bought 75 bitcoin on January 1st 2017 when one bitcoin was worth $972.50 and in on 1st October 2017 it was worth $5,518.85.
+Work out how much bitcoin you have in US dollars, and calculate your percentage profit in that time.

 - Countries’ legal response to the growth of bitcoin varies wildly.
 In the UK, it is effectively treated as private money, meaning VAT is not charged on the value of the Bitcoin transaction.
 But the currency’s appeal is probably stronger in emerging markets.
 In Venezuela, for example, the country’s rapid economic downturn has meant that bitcoin is more reliable than official currency.